Who Goes There?: Films

+Released

+The Thing from Another World (1951)

 The Thing from Another World (1951) is a loose adaptation of the original story.
 It features James Arness as the Thing, Kenneth Tobey as an Air Force officer, and Robert Cornthwaite as the lead scientist.
 In this adaptation, the alien is a humanoid invader (i.e., two arms, two legs, a head) from an unknown planet.
 A plant-based life form, the alien and its race need animal blood to survive.
 He, or rather it, is a one-alien army, capable of creating an entire army of invaders from seed pods contained within its body.